bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

 ### What did we gain with using `useReducer`?

+We finished switching from `useState` to `useReducer`.
 You might think, using `useReducer` is quite complicated.
 Well, it's getting used to I think.

 The big change we made in our component is that the component tells _which_ state change it wants.
 And not, like we did with `useState`, _how_ exactly the state should change.
 And this is particularly interesting for components that have a complex state structure and/or a lot of places where the state changes.